wildcardcorp/samson/README.md

 * Use primitives from a faster library (e.g. pycrypto)
 * Use PyPy instead of CPython

 Since samson mostly calls Python, PyPy offers large speed-ups.
-However, `multiprocessing` doesn't work very well with PyPy.
-There seems to be a memory leak, and sometimes bytes are unpickled as strings.
-I recommend against running the RC4 prepend attack with PyPy as it uses `multiprocessing`.
-Additionally, the latest stable version of PyPy works with Python 3.5 while SHA3 was introduced in 3.6. samson's SHA3 will still work, but the tests will fail.
+However, the latest stable version of PyPy works with Python 3.5 while SHA3 was introduced in 3.6. samson's SHA3 will still work, but the tests will fail.